Meat, “Cornish Hen”

-The Cornish, first known as the Indian Game chicken, was developed around 1820 by Sir Walter Raleigh Gilbert of England.
-General Gilbert claimed to have produced the breed from crossing the Red Aseel over a Black Breasted Red Game of the Lord Derby type.
-The original purpose was to combine the power of the Aseel Game with the speed of the English Game.
-Writers also reported that by 1886 any cross of English Games (also known as Old English Game) and Malay chickens were referred to as “Indian Game.”
-The breed was developed to be a superior fighting bird, but failed to keep much of the “Game” characteristics of its parent breeds to achieve this.
-However, the cross produced a unique fowl.
-In Devonshire and Cornwall, England, the “Indian Game” found supporters and continued to be bred.
+The Cornish, first known as the “Indian Game” chicken, was developed around 1820 by Sir Walter Gilbert of England.
+General Gilbert claimed to have produced the breed by crossing a Red Aseel with a Black Breasted Red Game of the Lord Derby type.
+These birds resembled the rangy Aseel.
+The original purpose was to combine the power of the Aseel Game with the speed of the English Game for a superior fighting bird.
+Writers also reported that by 1886 any cross of English Games (also known as Old English Game) and Malay chickens were referred to as “Indian Game” and probably resembled the modern Sumatra.

-As breeders faced the challenge of successfully and profitably bringing Cornish to market, two niches were found for it to excel in.
-Due to its muscular nature, young birds could be harvested early to produce a small, tender, flavorful, and meaty one-pound bird – the now well-known “Cornish Game Hens.”
-The second way changed the meat poultry industry indelibly.
-Cornish chickens were ideal for crossbreeding with American breeds to produce extremely fast growing market poultry.
-The backbone of today’s commercial poultry industry is the Corn/Rock broiler, a cross of White Cornish and White Plymouth Rock chickens, which can be harvested in only six weeks.
+As breeders faced the challenge of successfully and profitably bringing Cornish to market, two niches were found for it.
+Due to its muscular nature, young birds could be harvested early to produce a small, tender, flavorful, and meaty one-pound bird – the well-known “Cornish Game Hens.”
+The second changed the meat poultry industry permanently.
+Cornish chickens were ideal for crossbreeding with American breeds to produce extremely fast-growing market poultry.
+For example, the backbone of today’s commercial poultry industry is the “Cornish Rock” broiler, a cross of White Cornish and White Plymouth Rock chickens that can be harvested in only six weeks.

 Did you know: